Mothers of boys have one of the greatest jobs in the world.

 On the other hand, boys who learn to accept being told no grow into young adults who don’t whine, call their parents, lash out, or threaten people when they don’t get what they want.

 Reluctance to telling our kids no is a common mistake even the best of mothers make.
 We all want our boys to like us.
-Maybe we want to see us as the “cool” mom.
+Maybe we want them to see us as the “cool” mom.
 It can be easy to slip into the friend role, rather than that of parent.

 Personally, having been through the messy childhood and even messier teen years with my sons, I believe boys don’t need you to be their friend.
 They need a parent who will say,